ai-center-kth/cuBERT-source-code-clustering/README.md

 Start the container, exposing the GPUs and open a terminal prompt.
 ```
-docker run -it --gpus all scc /bin/bash
+docker run -it -p 8888:8888 --gpus all scc /bin/bash
 ```

 The container is now up and running with all the necessary dependencies installed.
-Instructions for running the code are available [here](/src/README.md)
+Instructions for running the code are available [here](/src)